hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/gravityrat.md

 * Year: 2020
 * Blog: https://securelist.com/gravityrat-the-spy-returns/99097/

 This malware sample aims to leak information of the user.
-It listens on a wide variety of system-wide events (boot complete, reboot, screen on/off, user unlocked, airplane mode, battery low/okay, power connect/disconnect) and periodically checks whether the network is available.
-It then collects SMS, contacts, call logs, and device information and leaks it to the malware developers server.
+It listens on application launch and a wide variety of system type events including categories: battery, network, device status, and boot.
+Once triggered, the malware periodically checks whether the network is available.
+It then collects SMS, contacts, call history, and device information and leaks each source to the malware developers server.

 ## Signature
 ---